weiji-li/starter-hugo-academic/content/project/PONG/index.md

 slides: ""
 ---

-A redesigned and upgraded PONG video game which includes more features and visual effects.
+A redesigned and upgraded ping-pong video game which includes more features and visual effects.